Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Future -- Novel Datasets to Support Mathematical Copilots

 Summarizing, the workflow is thus of the form:

 We note that individual steps of this may be solved using symbolic-numeric methods, which opens the possibility of using a tool-integrated-reasoning (TIR) approach to enable an LLM to discharge these proof steps to symbolic or numeric tools to, e.g., compute derivatives symbolically.
-Thus, one option to encapsulate these workflow steps is in datapoints whose core form is
+Thus, one option to encapsulate these workflow steps in data is by using datapoints whose form is

-and where there is filler text between the raw mathematical objects (i.e., the ODE, the functional, etc.).
+with potentially filler text between the raw mathematical objects contained in the datapoint (i.e., the ODE, the functional, etc.).
 The raw mathematical objects should be symbolically or numerically generated so that custom filler text can be added in between them, and an LLM can observe a range of ways in which to speak and textually connect a fixed tuple of mathematical objects.

 What one typically wants, as a mathematician, in the case of this workflow, is to try various guesses for the functional.
 If a TIR approach is used, this data representation of this workflow should specifically offer \enquote{entry points} to make it easy for an LLM to accept arbitrary input at certain places and use tools to automatically run the essential parts of the workflow.
 An LLM is then much better equipped to run the workflow steps and produce an estimate, either automatically or semi-automatically.
-One can preliminarily do this already through conversation with current state-of-the-art LLMs, but with a lot of mistakes on the LLM's part, which a stronger grounding in data would help to correct. \end{itemize}
+One can preliminarily do this already through conversation with current state-of-the-art LLMs, but with a lot of mistakes on the LLM's part, which a stronger grounding in data would help to correct.

+\item A commonly encountered workflow for evolutionary PDEs (i.e., PDEs whose solution evolves with a time variable $t$), analogous to the first-order ODE example given above, can be illustrated as follows.
+One wants to find a functional which will facilitate providing useful information about solutions of the PDE.
+To illustrate how such functionals are found in practice, we begin by considering the simple example of the linear wave equation $\partial_{tt} u - \Delta u = 0$ on a bounded domain $\Omega \subset \mathbb{R}^n$, with smooth boundary $\partial \Omega$, subject to homogeneous Dirichlet boundary conditions $u=0$ on $\partial \Omega$ and initial conditions $u(x,0)=u_0(x)$, $\partial_t u(x,0)=u_1(x)$.
+(One can also study this problem on an unbounded domain $\Omega$ such as, for instance, $\mathbb R^n$, and impose that solutions must decay in the unbounded directions of $\Omega$.)
+To show energy conservation, we define the energy functional

+which represents the sum of kinetic energy and potential energy.
+Differentiating $E(t)$ in time under the integral sign, we obtain